Prisjakt/feed-specification/docs/advanced/encoding/url-encode.md

 ## Why So Strict?

-The URL´s passed in for your products will be sent to a lot of systems (ours, partners, customer devices).
+The URLs passed in for your products will be sent to a lot of systems (ours, partners, customer devices).
 Some of these systems are more liberal than others in accepting unicode characters and other symbols directly (browsers are very liberal), but some are not (for example older phones).
 We don´t want to break the experience for any customer who is using our product in order to find your products and make a purchase.
-Hence we require well formed URL´s that will work across the broadest range of devices and systems.
+Hence we require well formed URLs that will work across the broadest range of devices and systems.

 ## References